alan-turing-institute/Palaeoanalytics/README.md

 ```

 The config is optimised to work with the images in an [example dataset](data).
-If you want use `PyLithics` with different styles of
+If you want to use `PyLithics` with different styles of
 drawing you might have to modify this configuration file.
 You can modify or create your on config file and provide it to the CLI.

 ## Output from `PyLithics`